-If you can’t find any problem in the above mentioned, then you should try with uninstalling the driver and reinstall with the update method.
+If you can’t find any problem with the above-mentioned, then you should try uninstalling the driver and reinstall the update method.
 We have already mentioned the process.

 Lastly, you can change the region of your Wi-Fi adapter.
-You can go through this processes mentioned below:
+You can go through the processes mentioned below:

 - Press Windows key+ R

 - Expand the Network Adapters section.